 Opened in 1805, The Municipal Fish Market at The Wharf—often simply called The Fish Market—is the oldest continuously operating open-air fish market in the United States, predating New York City’s Fulton Fish Market by 17 years.
 Through the centuries, the Fish Market has been home to an ever-changing array of vendors and eateries, including produce vendors, oyster boats, bait and tackle shops, and lumber distributors.

 Nestled between the Potomac River and the National Mall (1100 Maine Avenue SW, Washington, DC), this DC landmark is a true local gem.
 Choose from unique and vibrant seafood vendors.
 You can get fresh or cooked seafood: heaping bushels of blue crab, shucked oysters, clams, shrimp, and freshly caught fish.
 Stock up for special occasions, grab something for lunch or dinner, or walk over to one of The Wharf’s plazas or parks—or the Tidal Basin—for a scenic picnic.
 Whatever you do, don’t miss this hometown favorite, chock full of fresh seafood and local flavor.

 Restoration and Preservation

-The reimagined Municipal Fish Market includes the restoration of the historic oyster shed; a new operations building; a new fish cleaning building; addition of a new distillery; a new market hall and retail additions that include a market shed and two small market pavilions.
-To reduce congestion, we are also adding new below-grade parking and a Maine Avenue signaled intersection that will improve vehicular access at the site.
+The reimagined Municipal Fish Market includes the restoration of the historic oyster shed, a new market operations building, a new distillery, as well as a new market hall and retail additions that include a market shed and two small market pavilions.
+To reduce congestion, we also added new below-grade parking and a Maine Avenue signaled intersection that improve vehicular access at the site.